-5.2.1 H2O.ai
+H2O.ai

-H2O.ai (https://www.h2o.ai/; Mountain View, CA; founded 2011; Series B Nov 2015) provides an open source platform for data science, including deep learning, with an enterprise product offering.
-The developers summarized their knowl-

-1 For a recent complete list of data science platforms, see http:// www.kdnuggets.com/2017/02/gartner-2017-mq-data-science-plat forms-gainers-losers.html. edge and offering with regard to interpretability in "Ideas on Interpreting Machine Learning," a white paper published by O'Reilly.2 Their work includes a twist on LIME called k-LIME. k-LIME trains k linear models on the data, with k chosen to maximize R2 across all linear models.
+H2O.ai (Mountain View, CA; founded 2011; Series B Nov 2015) provides an open source platform for data science, including deep learning, with an enterprise product offering.
+The developers summarized their knowledge and offering with regard to interpretability in "Ideas on Interpreting Machine Learning," a white paper published by O'Reilly.^[22] Their work includes a twist on LIME called k-LIME. k-LIME trains k linear models on the data, with k chosen to maximize R^2 across all linear models.
 This approach uncovers regions in the data that can be modeled using simpler linear, interpretable models, offering a solution that sits comfortably between global and local interpretability.